I Am Facing an Ejectment Action From My Foreclosed Home. What Are My Rights?

-The New Owner Says I Owe Them Money That I Never Agreed To.
+The New Owner of the House Claims I Owe Money That I Never Agreed To.
 Do I Have to Pay?

-If the new owner of your home fails to follow the proper legal procedures for removal or is taking any action that seems suspicious to you, it is important to seek legal counsel.
+If the new owner of the house fails to follow the proper legal procedures for removal or is taking any action that seems suspicious to you, it is important to seek legal counsel.
 This can include:

-- If the new owner of your home is claiming that you owe them a rent payment that is higher than the rental payment in your lease.
+- If the new owner of the house claims you owe them money or a payment that is higher than the rental payment in your lease.